 Last year, Devon Stephens was in need of a bit of help.
-He had his website and branding in place, but it just wasn’t him—literally.
-His name wasn’t on his logo, portfolio, or even in his website URL.
+His website and branding were in place, but it just wasn’t him—literally.
+His name wasn’t on his logo, portfolio, or even on his website URL.
 So what’s a photographer to do?
-Devon knew he needed a fresh start, and came to us looking for just that.
+Devon knew he needed a fresh start, and came to us for a brand overhaul.

 I started off by asking Devon the usual branding questions, seeing what stood out.
 Living in Honduras, Devon shoots mostly hospitality and travel work, but was interested in attracting more industrial clients.
 He also specifically asked for some type of mark he could use on social media sites, stamps, and potentially hats and t-shirts.
 Sure, his full name would be in the logo, but he wanted something simple that could pair with it.
 Both an easy and smart request, so I set to work.

 I delivered Devon a few different concepts for a logo.
 After some back and forth, he decided on the following mark: a combination of the D and the S.

 Color was extremely important, and we spent a lot of time exploring options.
 Keeping in mind, Devon’s desire to work with industrial clients, I presented some color palettes that were a little more earthy.
 These colors were then implemented across all of his brand collateral.

 Once everything was completed, I gave Devon a small branding document so that he would be able to implement any future design changes on his own if he wanted.
 With it, Devon took his logo and created a new cover for his portfolio.